snake-charmer-devs/snake-charmer/README.md

 * Many aspects of the `Vagrantfile`, for example port numbers for forwarding, are parameterized by Python version.
 This is what the two digits on the end of the VM name (e.g. `charmed34`) refer to.
+* Having more than one VM using the same Python version, on the same host, is not currently supported.

 #### Salt